ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: System Integration Sensor Setup

-At the front of the UGV base, there is a downward looking Grasshopper3 camera, as showed in Fig. \ref{fig:downlooking_gs3}.
-Its focal distance is set to match the distance to the ground in order to get a clear view of the floor, road, etc. Alongside it, two 1.5-watt LED lights are installed to ensure enough lighting, enabling a even higher frame rate to compensate for the limited FoV (about $40\times 60$ cm on the ground) due to its low mounting position.
+At the front of the UGV base, there is a downward looking Grasshopper3 camera, as shown in Fig. \ref{fig:downlooking_gs3}.
+Its focal distance is set to match the distance to the ground in order to get a clear view of the floor, road, etc. Alongside it, two 1.5-watt LED lights are installed to ensure enough lighting, enabling an even higher frame rate to compensate for the limited FoV (about $40\times 60$ cm on the ground) due to its low mounting position.
+We dedicated a triggering channel of the Syncboard for this camera to drive it at a different, often faster, frame rate than its counterparts looking around and upward.